 Why we are engaging with Scottish Borders Housing Association Ltd (Scottish Borders)

-We are engaging with Scottish Borders because it is a systemically important landlord.
+We are engaging with Scottish Borders about its service quality, development plans and because it is a systemically important landlord.

 What Scottish Borders must do